boonebgorges/invite-anyone/readme.txt

 = 1.3.10 =
 * Fixed bug that caused irregularities when searching for banned users to invite to group
 * Added Catalan translation
+* Updated CloudSponge integration to use support new account key format
 * Improved compatibility with PHP 7
 * Fixed PHP notice when doing LIKE query